Teamworkstate/social-media-platforms-guide/README.md

 This is a living document.
 If you have suggestions, corrections, or additions, please submit a pull request or open an issue.

 ## License

-License
-These resources are available under the Creative Commons Attribution 4.0 International License, which means you are free to use, adapt, and share them as long as you provide attribution.
+These resources are available under the [Creative Commons Attribution 4.0 International License](LICENSE), which means you are free to use, adapt, and share them as long as you provide attribution.